AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 the full declaration.

-A useful application of deferred constants is when the value of the constant is calculated in a function instead of being a literal.
-In this case, the full declaration may call an expression function declared in the private part of the package specification.
-For example:
+A useful application of deferred constants is when the value of the constant is calculated using entities not meant to be compile-time visible to clients.
+As such, these other entities are only visible in the private part of the package, so that's where the value of the deferred constant must be computed.
+For example, the full constant declaration may be computed by a call to an expression function:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Types.Deferred_Constant_Function